mcsquizzy/red-team-toolbox/reconnaissance/README.md

 ## Features

-- Spoofing: All nmap scans can be provided with obfuscation/spoofing technique.
+- Spoofing: All nmap scans can be provided with obfuscation/spoofing technique
 - Bypassing Firewall Rules: Network scan tries Nmap exotic scan flags if ports are filtered
+- Run as root or non-root: Both is possible, but some scans are not executed without root
 -

 ## Results